Information for dog owners within the City of Wanneroo.

 View a list of microchipping frequently asked questions.

-- Kingsway Sporting Complex (dogs may be exercised on a leash only, and are prohibited on the netball courts)
+- Kingsway Sporting Complex (dogs must be kept on a lead and are prohibited on the netball courts)

 - Any public building, shop or business premises unless during a City approved event